What is ISO 45001:2018 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEMS (OHSMS)?

 - Incident, Nonconformity, and Corrective action

-- Nonconformities including failure to apply a legal requirement
+- Nonconformities include failure to apply a legal requirement.

 - Analyze “Organizational Readiness” as well as “System Status.”